chipmuenk/pyfda/docs/source/manual/plot_phi.rst

 .. _fig_plot_phi:

 .. figure:: ../img/manual/pyfda_plot_phi.png
-   :alt: Screenshot of the plot phi tab
+   :alt: Screenshot of the phi tab
    :align: center
    :width: 70%

-   Screenshot of the plot :math:`\varphi(f)` tab
+   Screenshot of the :math:`\varphi(f)` tab

-You can select the unit for the phase and whether the phase shall be wrapped between :math:`-\pi \ldots \pi` or not.
+You can select the unit for the phase and whether the phase will be wrapped between :math:`-\pi \ldots \pi` or not.